lostatc/retain-sync/docs/zielen.1.rst

 **reset** [*options*] *name*\ \|\ *path*
     Retrieve all files from the remote directory and de-initialize the local directory.
-This command accpets the *name* of a profile or the absolute *path* of its local directory.
+This command accepts the *name* of a profile or the absolute *path* of its local directory.

     **-k**, **--keep-remote**